JHFromMY/Image-Captioning/README.md

-# Image-Captioning
-Image Captioning with EfficientNet Transformer
+# Image Captioning
+Create an application to generate caption for a social mdeia post

+# Resource